0DarkDante/Plerdy-TT/README.md

 Custom Alert Section: A modal window with an image, title, description, input fields, and buttons (when the Run the Plerdy tool button is clicked).

 ## Thank you very much for such an interesting task.
+Kulinich Vadym.